ampl/ampl.github.io/docs/source/solvers/xpress/options.md

       & Current.nsol & '.sol'"), where "Current.nsol" holds the number of
       returned solutions.
 That is, file names are obtained by appending 1, 2, ...
 "Current.nsol" to "solutionstub".

+tech:backgroundselect (backgroundselect)
+      Select which tasks to run in background jobs;default - 1 ==> automatic
+      choice.
+Set to 0 to not to run any task in the background or to 1 to run the feasibility jump heuristic in the background.

+tech:backgroundthreads (backgroundmaxthreads, backgroundthreads)
+      Limits the number of threads that Xpress will use for jobs in the background;default - 1 ==> automatic choice.

 tech:cputime (cputime)
       How time should be measured when timings are reported in the log and